serco425/stochastic_computing_sound_source_localization/README.md

-# Stochastic Computing Sound Source Localization
+# Sound Source Localization using Stochastic Computing

 This repository is based on the "Sound Source Localization using Stochastic Computing" paper accepted in ICCAD 2022.